dockstore/dockstore-documentation/docs/getting-started/delete-on-dockstore.rst

 An entry can only be deleted if it satisfies all the following:

 -  Has never been published,
--  Was created on/after April 1, 2022, and
+-  Was created on/after April 1, 2022,
--  Is not a checked or checker workflow.
+-  Is not a checked or checker workflow, and
+-  If registered via GitHub Apps, the entry is removed from the ``.dockstore.yml`` file or the Dockstore GitHub App is uninstalled from the source GitHub repo.

 If your entry does not meet the requirements above, you can archive it using these steps.